AnesBendimerad/User-driven-geolocated-event-detection/README.md

 # User driven geolocated event detection in social media
-This repository provides the materials for the paper: " User-driven geo-spatial event detection in social media".
+This repository provides the materials for the paper: "User-driven geolocated event detection in social media".

 It is organized as follows: